red oil leaking from car

 Car leaking fuel - what to do

-Avoid driving if you can - fuel is highly flammable and a spark in the wrong place could set it alight.
-Your fuel economy could be taking a serious hit as well!
+Do not drive your vehicle if it is leaking petrol or diesel.
+These fuels are highly flammable and a spark in the wrong place could set it alight.

 Fuel leaks usually occur because there’s a crack or hole in the fuel tank somewhere.
 As long as the fuel tank isn’t rusting away due to age, any good mechanic will be able to patch this up without having to replace the whole thing.